rsmp-nordic/core_v4/mqtt.md

 - "+" (plus sign) is used to match a single level in the hierarchy.
 For example, a subscription to "sensors/+/livingroom" would match “sensors/temperature/livingroom” and “sensors/humidity/livingroom”, but not “sensors/temperature/kitchen”.
 - "#" (hash sign) is used to match multiple levels in the hierarchy.
 For example, a subscription to “sensors/#” would match “sensors/temperature/livingroom”, “sensors/humidity/kitchen”, and “sensors/power/meter1”_

+For RSMP 4, a set of fixed topic paths is used for commands, statuses, alarms, etc.